 Where: Roubion, 70 km north of Nice

 Detail: Climb the beautiful Via Ferrata in Roubion with your family, friends, or even solo!
 Via Ferrata gives you exposure to rock climbing without the risk.
 It’s the perfect activity for adventurous families and groups as no previous experience is required.
-Climb to great heights on fixed rung systems that wind their way up rock faces in the mountains of Provence.
+Climb to great heights on fixed-rung systems that wind their way up rock faces in the mountains of Provence.

 Book through: www.activeazur.com

-The reason why the south of France attracts most tourists is its wealthy history and absolutely beautiful natural landscapes. if you are not sure where to start?
+The reason why the south of France attracts most tourists is its wealthy history and absolutely beautiful natural landscapes. if you are not sure where to start.
 Whether you’re looking for the best beaches in the South of France or historic monuments, below you get the list that can get you straight to the places that make “wow”.

-On 20 February 1888, Vincent van Gogh arrived in Arles, During the more than fourteen months which he spent in Arles, he created a multitude of paintings and drawings, many of which are nowadays seen as highlights of late 19th-century art.
+On 20 February 1888, Vincent van Gogh arrived in Arles, During the more than fourteen months he spent in Arles, he created a multitude of paintings and drawings, many of which are nowadays seen as highlights of late 19th-century art.
 Arles is one of the renowned places that is full of Roman history, from impressive 17th-century mansions to historical museums that offer informational tours.

 Address: 13200 Arles, France